Course Outline

 The Briefing Paper will consist of three sections: first, a statement of the topic, second, theoretical perspective and research literature applied to the topic, and third, solutions and interventions on the topic.

-The first section should include the organisation to which you are pitching your briefing paper (and why topic would be important to the organisation), explain the topic and it’s prevalence, and benefits and/or costs to society.
-The second section should include the relevant theoretical framework and current, peer-reviewed research literature that explain the topic.
-The last section should include any interventions, solutions, and/or strategies that could change, moderate, and/or improve issues identified about the topic.
+The first section should include the organisation to which you are pitching your briefing paper (and why topic would be important to the organisation and the people with whom they work), explain the topic and it’s prevalence, benefits, and/or costs to society.
+The second section should include the relevant theoretical framework and current, peer-reviewed research literature that explain the topic and show how it would be applicable to the organisation.
+The last section should include how the organisation would implement your proposal, and explain how these interventions, solutions, and/or strategies could change, moderate, and/or improve issues identified about the topic.

 It is expected that the word count for the first, second, and third sections will be approximately 300, 1200, and 300 words respectively.